dheerajchand/resume_generator/outputs/product/long/modern_clean/md/dheeraj_chand_product_long_modern_clean.md

 *Product Development and Platform Architecture*

+- Conceived and architected redistricting platform incorporating boundary estimation algorithm used by 2,500+ analysts
+- Built multi-tenant data warehouse tracking decades of demographic data, enabling discovery of 500,000+ mischaracterized voters
+- Platform democratized redistricting analysis, reducing costs by 75% and enabling 200+ smaller organizations to participate
 - Conceived, architected, engineered and deployed cloud-based redistricting software used by thousands of analysts nationwide
 - Designed, architected and created multi-tenant data warehouse tracking decades of political, geographical, econometric change
 - Developed and deployed custom research software that processed billions of consumer records for pattern analysis, fraud detection and entity resolution